Gil Duran

-Personal life
+Early life

-Duran and his mother and younger sister lived in Tulare, California when he was a boy.
-After moving to Kentucky, he attended Paul Laurence Dunbar High School in Lexington.
-He later attended DePauw University in Greencastle, Indiana.
-In 2009, Duran was quoted in Esquire magazine talking about the importance of his mother.
+Duran was born in California to parents who were working-class Mexican immigrants.
+He lived with his mother, and younger sister in Tulare, California, when he was a child.
+After moving to Kentucky, he attended Paul Laurence Dunbar High School in Lexington, where he was an editor and columnist for the school newspaper.
+He later attended DePauw University in Greencastle, Indiana, graduating in 1998.